 Freezer Drawers – AFTER Adding Dividers

 So much better!
-Now the contents will stay in rows which will help me keep the contents organized so everything is easy to find at a glance.
+Now the frozen food contents will stay in rows which will help me keep the contents organized so everything is easy to find at a glance.

 Freezer Storage Idea: Labeling the Contents

-Having a roll or sheet of labels on hand is another way to make sure that the contents in your freezer are organized and stay that way.
+Having a roll or sheet of labels on hand is another way to make sure that the contents in your freezer will be organized and stay that way.

 More DIY Ideas on How to Organize Bottom Freezer Drawers

-When trying to decide what you can use to organize the bottom drawer of a freezer, here are a few more easy to do budget-friendly ideas.
+When trying to decide what you can use to organize the bottom drawer of a freezer, here are a few more easy to do budget-friendly freezer drawer organizing ideas.

 Buy more containers or baskets than you think need so that you can figure out what sizes will work.
 You can return the containers that didn’t work.

-Once you have the containers play around with arranging them in the drawer.
-You want them to fit together like a jigsaw puzzle so you don’t waste any space.
+Once you have the containers, play around with arranging them in the drawer.
+You want them to fit together like a jigsaw puzzle so you don’t waste any freezer space.

 - Use ready-made plastic multi-use bins.